ROCm/HIP/docs/markdown/hip_faq.md

 - [hcsparse](https://bitbucket.org/multicoreware/hcsparse)
 - [hcrng](https://bitbucket.org/multicoreware/hcrng)

-Additionally, some of the cublas routines are automatically converted to hipblas equivalents by the clang-hipify tool.
+Additionally, some of the cublas routines are automatically converted to hipblas equivalents by the hipify-clang tool.
 These APIs use cublas or hcblas depending on the platform, and replace the need to use conditional compilation.

 ### How does HIP compare with OpenCL?